mongodb/docs/content/backup-with-filesystem-snapshots.md

 current state of ``/dev/vg0/mongodb`` and the creation of the snapshot (i.e. ``/dev/vg0/mdb-snap01``.)

-Warning: Ensure that you create snapshots with enough space to account for data growth, particularly for the period of time that it takes to copy data out of the system or to a temporary image.If your snapshot runs out of space, the snapshot image becomes unusable.
+Warning: Ensure that you create snapshots with enough space to account for data growth, particularly for the period of time that it takes to copy data out of the system or to a temporary image.
+If your snapshot runs out of space, the snapshot image becomes unusable.
 Discard this logical volume and create another.

 The snapshot will exist when the command returns.
 You can restore directly from the snapshot at any time or by creating a new logical